-From the sand dunes of Camber to the white cliffs of Ramsgate, the England Coast Path is a delight to walk, whether it's the full length or a smaller section of it.
+From seaside castles to the wild north Kent marshes, the England Coast Path is a delight to walk, whether it's the full length or a smaller section of it.

 Making your way further along the coast, discover the Martello towers of Dymchurch and the pretty market town of Hythe packed full of independent boutiques, tea rooms and hidden cobbled walkways.

-Take in the heritage and natural beauty of Deal and Sandwich and view the immense birdlife of the Sandwich Flats, don’t forget to take your binoculars with you as this is a great opportunity to view some of the best bird life in Kent on the mudflats.
+Take in the heritage and natural beauty of Deal and Sandwich and view the immense birdlife of the Sandwich Flats, don’t forget to take your binoculars with you as this is a great opportunity to view some of the best birdlife in Kent on the mudflats.